FACTION BRIEF

 The Somnambulists want to dream again.
 They are willing to break the law — and their own neural architecture — to do it.

 The name is deliberate.
 Somnambulists are people who walk while sleeping.
 These somnambulists are people trying to sleep while walking.
-The Circadian Protocol eliminated REM sleep across the Sprawl.
+The Circadian Protocol eliminated REM sleep across the Sprawl in 2171.
 This movement wants it back.

 The modifications are dangerous.
 The Circadian Protocol is deeply integrated into neural firmware — removing it without full firmware reversion requires surgical precision that only a handful of ripperdocs possess.
 Kira "Patch" Vasquez has performed the procedure eleven times.
 Six patients regained REM capability.
 Three experienced catastrophic cognitive fragmentation.
 Two died.